danburzo/hred/README.md

 ## A note on security

-hred uses [jsdom](https://github.com/jsdom/jsdom) as the DOM provider.
-Although it is used for the sole purpose of parsing the HTML and querying the resulting DOM, and [script execution is disabled by default](https://github.com/jsdom/jsdom#executing-scripts), it's always a good idea to be mindful when feeding untrusted HTML from the world wide web into hred.
+hred uses as its DOM environment [jsdom](https://github.com/jsdom/jsdom), which has the ability to run the JavaScript included in web pages.
+Because scripts specially crafted to attack jsdom may potentially evade the sandbox to which their execution is confined and access your machine through Node.js APIs, [script execution is disabled](https://github.com/jsdom/jsdom#executing-scripts); furthermore, external resources (scripts, images, stylesheets, iframes) are not fetched.
+Even with these precautions, be careful with what web pages you process with hred; when in doubt, inspect the page's source code beforehand.

 ## Related projects